Brontosaurus: Juveniles

 Juvenile Brontosaurus material is known based on the type specimen of B. parvus.
 The material of this specimen, CM 566, includes vertebrae from various regions, one pelvic bone, and some bones of the hindlimb.
+When describing B. parvus, Peterson and Gilmore noted that the neural spines were sutured, the sacral vertebrae were unfused, and the coracoid was missing.
+All of these features are signs of immaturity in other archosaurs, showing that sauropods had these traits too.
+Peterson and Gilmore also theorized that sauropods never stopped growing, which supposedly helped in attaining their massive size, a concept unsupported by fossils.